 That is further compounded by a number of tax benefits granted to Azores residents and companies, such as lower VAT rates and a 17.5% corporate tax rate.
 Furthermore, only 50% of the total value of dividends received from local companies is subject to taxation.

-Taxation is not the only factor to consider when researching options for a home base, however, with other factors such as cuisine, climate, lifestyle, language and the cost of living being equally if not more important.
-That is where the Azores really shine.
+Taxation is not the only factor to consider when researching options for a home base, with other factors such as cuisine, climate, lifestyle, language and the cost of living being equally if not more important.
+That is where the Azores really shines.

 The food is absolutely delicious, with most of it organic and locally grown.
 There are numerous restaurants and cafes, catering to all tastes, especially in Ponta Delgada.
 Be sure to try the regional breakfast plate at Cafe Central and the sandwiches at Sabores.
 The Azores also grow some of the best pineapples I have eaten anywhere in the world.